Main Content

 By default, the Debugger panel opens automatically when MATLAB enters debug mode.
 To open the Debugger panel manually, go to the Editor or Live Editor tab, and in the Analyze section, click Debugger.
 Alternatively, you can open the panel using the Open more panels button (three-dot icon) in a sidebar.
 By default, the Debugger panel opens on the right side of the desktop.
 To hide the Debugger panel, click the Debugger icon in the sidebar.

 The Breakpoints section in the panel lists the breakpoints in all MATLAB code files.
-The first three breakpoints in the section, Pause on Errors, Pause on Warnings, and Pause on NaN or Inf, are error breakpoints.
+The first four breakpoints in the section, Pause on Errors, Pause on Warnings, Pause on NaN or Inf, and Pause on Unsuppressed Output are error breakpoints.
 When you enable one of these breakpoints, MATLAB pauses at any line in any file if the error condition specified occurs.
 The remaining breakpoints are grouped by file.

 For each breakpoint in the list, you can perform these actions: